 • Trouble swallowing

-Above, I talked about the strategy I developed to help you in dealing with panic attacks, a strategy I call, R.I.D.E. the wave of panic.
+Above, I talked about the strategy I developed to help you in dealing with panic attacks: R.I.D.E. the wave of panic.

 When having a panic attack, here is what I'd like you to try: